likerRr/lizurchik.dev/README.md

 - NEXT_PUBLIC_DOMAIN – domain name (e.g. `www.example.com` or `example.com`)
 - NEXT_PUBLIC_HOST – host name, including a port number (e.g. `https://example.com` or `http://example.com:80`)

+### Public assets

+You can add public assets (e.g. images) to the `/public` directory.
+They will be available at the root of your site (e.g. `/my-image.png`).
+There are some predefined images:

+- `/public/not-found.png` – image for the `/app/not-found.tsx` page
+- `/src/app/favicon.ico` – favicon for the site